Raphlawren/Raphlawren/README.md

 ### 🚀 Featured Projects
 - [Chronic_Kidney_Prediction using Case-Based-Prediction](Case-Based-Reasoning)
-  *Predicting new patients who has Chronic Kindey disease using similiarity search
+  Predicted new patients who has Chronic Kindey disease using similiarity search of patients in the database

 - [📐 2D-Shape-Prediction](https://github.com/Raphlawren/2D-Shape-prediction))
   *Forecasting evolving shapes using Prophet and radial sampling (paper in progress)*